antville/antville/README.md

 If you think you found a bug [please report it](https://project.antville.org).

-A good place for your feature requests or proposals is the [project development site](https://project.antville.org).
+A great place for your feature requests or proposals is the [project development site](https://project.antville.org).

-Since Antville is open-source, you are definitely encouraged to modify the application, we would be happy to hear from your ideas, suggestions and changes – drop us a message via <mail@antville.org> or use any of the aforementioned channels.
+Since Antville is open-source, we want to encourage you to change its code according to your likeness.
+We would be happy to hear your ideas, suggestions and changes.
+Feel free to drop us a message to <mail@antville.org> or through any channels mentioned before.

 ## About Helma Object Publisher

 [Helma Object Publisher](https://github.com/antville/helma) is a web application server driven by Java and programmed with JavaScript.

-With Helma Object Publisher (sometimes simply referred to as Helma or Hop) you can define Objects and map them to a relational database table.
-These so-called HopObjects can be created, modified and deleted using a comfortable object/container model.
-Hence, no manual fiddling around with database code is necessary.
+Use Helma Object Publisher to define HopObjects and map them to a relational database table.
+Create, change and delete HopObjects at your whim using a comfortable object-container model.
+Manual fiddling around with database code is not necessary.

-HopObjects are extended JavaScript objects which can be scripted using server-side JavaScript.
-Beyond the common JavaScript features, Helma provides special “skin” and template functionalities which facilitate the rendering of objects via a web interface.
+HopObjects extend the JavaScript object and you control them using server-side JavaScript.
+They got all the common features you know from JavaScript.
+Besides, Helma provides special templating features to ease the rendering of objects for the Web.

-Thanks to Helma’s relational database mapping technology, HopObjects create a hierarchical structure, the URL space of a Helma site.
-The parts between slashes in a Helma URL represent HopObjects (similar to the document tree in static sites).
-The Helma URL space can be thought of as an analogy to the Document Object Model (DOM) in client-side JavaScript.
+Combine HopObjects to create a hierarchical structure.
+A URL in Helma mirrors this structure.
+Each part of the URL path corresponds to a relational database mapping.
+It is similar to the document tree of static websites.
+Helma’s URL space is an analogy of the Document Object Model implemented in client-side JavaScript.